wisniewskikr/rep_patterns/PatternsBehavStrategy/Readme.txt

 STRATEGY

-We should use this pattern when we want to change some values depending on some condition.
-So we create strategy for every such condition which will change requested values.
+We should use this pattern when we have the same "if" block in more then one method.

+We should create so many different classes of Strategy as we have methods with with "if" block.
+Every Strategy is responsible for one feature.

 Pattern State is very similar to Strategy.
 This is the same but from another point of view: